2fatdotco/sxSpeech/README.md

 Angular's beautiful new [Material Design](https://material.angularjs.org/#/) framework integrated.

 ###Primed for Treeline
 Built for the new Node/Sails platform [Treeline](http://treeline.io).
-Check out the [Treeline project](https://treeline.io/luke#/projects/3202) to see how the endpoints are constructed.

-###User Management
-User management via email or Facebook authorization.
-Includes signup, login, profile, forgot password and token authorization.